techidaily/site-apple-account/source/_posts/exploring-the-features-of-mophie-powerstation-ac-worth-the-investment.md

 ![The Elder Scrolls V: Skyrim](https://www.lifewire.com/thmb/2Fk-UTwglmoCdE7IXrXqlnXs9do=/1500x0/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/1LW415460712-6cec58625d13430db671be3144451cbc.jpg)

- Lifewire / Kelsey Simon

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/d-COuhPT5mk?si=wLZU6jkkAdJuAn6h" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3UyJuZYzjt0?si=W87GeyzVKVORAk7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Lifewire / Kelsey Simon

 ## **Graphics: A bit outdated**

  The graphics in Skyrim aren’t awful, but they haven't progressed much since 2011\.
 If you’ve played any other version of Skyrim, you can overlook it, simply because you know what you’re getting into.
 Bethesda attempted to make Skyrim look realistic, likely in their desire to give you a fully immersive experience.
 But these days, Skyrim’s graphics just aren’t as realistic as what other, more recent games have accomplished.
 In places, the mountains look blocky and the grass a little patchy.
 Character’s faces sometimes seem deeply sunken around the eyes, with the skin looking more like leather than flesh.
 It’s not that the graphics are overly bad, they’re just not as good as what you can get with better hardware on the PC.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/E3yY7lZ-FKA?si=g8VEuExP8GH59B69" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## **Platform: Take Skyrim on the go**